avforme/AI-simulator/README.md

 # AIPlanner, AACalc, and Opal

-The sources contained here comprise three asset allocation and consumption planning calculators based on mathematical principles, plus a SPIA pricing calculator.
+The sources contained here comprise three asset allocation and consumption planning calculators based on mathematical principles.

 AIPlanner uses deep reinforcement learning.
 It is computationally extremely demanding to train, but fast once trained.